iammitanshupatel/fancode_movie_list_frontend_task/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

-## Topics Covered

-- **Popular Movies by Year**: Displays a list of popular movies organized by year.
-- **Smooth Pagination**: Enables seamless scrolling pagination.
-- **Genre-Based Filtering**: Allows filtering of movies based on the selected genre.
-- **Search Functionality**: Includes a search bar for finding movies, with infinite scrolling for search results.
-- **Movie Cards**: Each movie card displays the title, a short description, and associated genres.
-- **Custom Styling**: All styling is custom-built without using third-party tools.

-## Libraries Used

-- **Axios**: For making HTTP requests.
-- **React Infinite Scroll Component**: For infinite scrolling functionality.

-## Logic Used

-- **Debounce Effect**: Implemented within the search bar to minimize API calls during user input.